kubermatic/docs/content/kubermatic/v2.20/tutorials_howtos/administration/dynamic_data_centers/_index.en.md

     - and
     - `enforceAuditLogging` -- enforces audit logging on every cluster within the DC, ignoring cluster-specific settings.
     - `enforcePodSecurityPolicy` -- enforces pod security policy plugin on every clusters within the DC, ignoring cluster-specific settings
-    - `requiredEmailDomain` -- (deprecated since v2.13) Optional string.
-Limits the availability of the datacenter to users with email addresses in the given domain.
+    - `requiredEmailDomains` -- (deprecated since v2.20) Optional string array.
+Limits the availability of the datacenter to users with email addresses in the given domains.
-    - `requiredEmailDomains` -- (since v2.13) Optional string array.
+    - `requiredEmails` -- (since v2.20) Optional string array.
 Limits the availability of the datacenter to users with email addresses in the given domains.

 Example specs for different providers: